Frankenstein Jr. and The Impossibles: Home media

 On April 26, 2011, Warner Home Video (via the Warner Archive Collection) released Frankenstein Jr. and The Impossibles: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
+A Blu-ray version of the complete series was released on January 28, 2025.